-Review and Revision: Christina L. Ross, CDA, EFDA, MS
+This course has been reviewed and revised by Christina (Christy) L. Ross, CDA, EFDA, MS

 Upon completion of this course, the dental professional should be able to: